What are the best tires for winter driving?

-- All-season tires offer moderate traction in a variety of conditions, from rain to light snow, but are not as effective in extreme weather.
-All-season tires are a good choice for climates where temperatures generally remain above freezing; but they start to harden and provide less traction at 40 degrees or colder.
+- All season tires offer moderate traction in a variety of conditions, from rain to light snow, but are not as effective in extreme weather.
+All season tires are a good choice for climates where temperatures generally remain above freezing; but they start to harden and provide less traction at 40 degrees Fahrenheit or colder.
 Because they are made of harder compounds, these tires typically have a long life.

-- Snow tires: These tires provide the most effective traction, braking, and handling control for winter driving on snow and ice.
+- Snow tires provide the most effective traction, braking and handling control for winter driving on snow and ice.
 Snow tires are made of compounds that remain pliable in cold temperatures, allowing them to grip the road better.
 Drivers in extremely snowy areas may choose studded snow tires, which are tires with surface openings where metal studs can be anchored.
 Unlike other tires, snow tires must be put on at the beginning of the snow season and removed when warmer weather returns.

 - Look for tires with a mountain and snowflake icon.
 They will provide traction and function well at low temperatures.